uvlens/edu_sdk/Tutorial.md

 	_**Hint**: To check everything is working add `console.log(UV);` to your getCurrentUV function, then click the Get Current UV button, the UV level should be written to the console.
 	If it is not working, check your developer console for errors._

 8. To display the current UV on your web page you will need to create an area to show the response you get.
 To do this simply create a `<div>` element with and set its `id='output'`.

-Then in your getCurrentUV() function write the UV level you got earlier to this text box:
+9. Then in your getCurrentUV() function write the UV level you got earlier to this text box:

 	```javascript
 	document.getElementByID('output').innerHTML = UV;
 	```

-9. Congratulations, you have created a webpage that tells you the current UV for your location.
+10. Congratulations, you have created a webpage that tells you the current UV for your location.

 You can repeat almost the same process to get the **UV forecast** for the next four days.
 1. Create another **button**, set its text to something like "Get UV Four Day Forecast" and set its `onclick=getForecastUV()`.
 2. In your javascript file add another function called "getForecastUV".
 3. This function should do pretty much the same thing as the getCurrentUV function only use `UV = uvlens.getForecastUV(latitude, longitude)` instead of `uvlens.getCurrentUV(latitude, longitude)`

+Lastly you will use the SDK to get a **pre-generated message** from our server which gives an **overview** of the day's UV conditions such as the maximum UV level and the times of the day when the UV is dangerous.
+1. Create one more **button** and set its text to something relevant
+2. In your javascript file add a **"getDailyMessage"** function.
+3. Like for the previous functions get the latitude and longitude from your input boxes.
+4. Create a second `<div>` element on your html page with its `id=message`.
+5. Use `var Message = uvlens.getDailyMessage(latitude, longitude)` to get the message from the SDK.
+6. Use the same process as you used for the UV and forecast to write the message to the div you created.
+(Remember this div has a different id so you will have to change your document.getElementByID)

 ####Well Done, you have finished a basic website that will tell you the current UV and the UV forecast, remember to put on sunscreen if the UV is higher than 3!
 ####However, at the moment the UV is just a number, which doesn't tell us much.
 And the forecast is a big mess of array information.
 Move on to exercise 2 to learn how to make your web page user friendly.